AlonBS/Ray_Tracer/README.md

 Note: If complex object is created (using "model" command) - it can have it's own material properties, per part, in which case, the properties listed here will be multiplied with them.
 Making these values 'global' in that manner.
 Colors can also be expressed in [0-225] RGB format.
 For value 1, it is assumed the the color component should be maximized.
+Also note you can simply write: "white" or "black" for vec3(1.0f, 1.0f, 1.0f) and vec3(0.0f, 0.0f, 0.0f) respectively.

 	ambient <color_v3> - The ambient factor.
 Default vec3(0.2f, 0.2f, 0.2f)
 	diffuse  <color_v3> - The diffusive factor.
 Default vec3(0.0f, 0.0f, 0.0f)
 	specular  <color_v3> - The specular factor.
 Default vec3(0.2f, 0.2f, 0.2f)
 	shininess  <color_i> - The shininess factor.
 Default 0f
 	emission  <color_v3> - The emission factor.
 Default vec3(0.0f, 0.0f, 0.0f)
+	reflection <color_v3> - The amount of light that will be reflected from this surface. refraction <color_v3> - The amout of light that will be refracted from this surface. refIndex <color_f> - The index of refraction.
+(See https://en.wikipedia.org/wiki/Refractive_index for common indecies)